 This guide to teaching English in South Korea is authored by Kat.

-Teaching in South Korea wasn’t actually on my radar until a friend randomly mentioned she had taught there years before.
+Teaching English in South Korea wasn’t actually on my radar until a friend randomly mentioned she had taught there years before.
 At the time, we were both living in Ecuador, and moving to Asia wasn’t something I had in mind, so I brushed it off and didn’t ask too many questions.

 Fast forward a few years, and I was backpacking in Europe, on the verge of running out of cash, and needed a job.
 I was plotting and planning my next move when *poof* our long-ago conversation popped into my head.
 I immediately reached out to her, and after getting a few helpful tips, I started the job hunt.